‘A Horrible Situation’: Housing Advocates Say Virginia Policy Leaves People In Hotels At Risk Of Homelessness

 "We have to balance this out by protecting both sides and making sure we have fair contracts," Scott said.

-However, until the law is modified, laid-off people could continue moving from hotel to hotel, fearing they will be locked out soon after they miss a room payment.
+However, until the law is modified, laid-off people could continue moving from hotel to hotel, fearing they'll be locked out soon after they miss a room payment.

 "This is a horrible situation," Christine Marra said.
 "It’s creating homelessness unnecessarily in the middle of a public health crisis."